 So what are the best portrait lenses for an EOS camera?
 Well we can start out at 50mm.
 This is an excellent focal length for portraits on an APS-C DSLR, and is also quite good on a full frame camera, especially if you are not trying to do tight head shots.
 While you can certainly shoot portraits with shorter focal lengths, "normal" perspective starts at around 50mm for "head and shoulders shots".
 You can get good results with a lens like the 35/2.0 if you are doing "head to toe" portraits though.
 As I said at the beginning of the article, you can use just about any lens for portraits, but I'm keeping this list to lenses between 50mm and 200mm and that are f2.8 or faster, otherwise I'd have to list just about every lens that Canon makes!

-If cost was no object, I'd pick the EF 50/1.2 for an APS-C DSLR users, or the EF 85/1.2L and EF 135/2L for EOD 5D and 1D series full frame DSLR users or APS-C users wanting a slightly longer focal length than 50mm gives them.
+If cost was no object, I'd pick the EF 50/1.2 for an APS-C DSLR users, or the EF 85/1.2L II and EF 135/2L for EOD 5D and 1D series full frame DSLR users - or APS-C users wanting a slightly longer focal length than 50mm gives them.
+If I had to pick one, I'd pick the 85/1.2 II (though I probably couldn't afford it!).